lmc2179/lmc2179.github.io/_posts/2024-07-10-alpha_spending.md

 All the possible experimentation procedures sit somewhere on this high speed-low risk tradeoff spectrum.
 The "highest speed" solution would be to avoid experimentation at all - just act as quick as you can.
 The "lowest risk" solution would be to run the experiment as planned, and always run it by the book, no matter what happens.

-As is so often the case, there is a chance to get the both of worlds by picking a solution between the extremes. **There are good reasons to stop a test early, but in order to do so safely, we need to be more careful about our process.** Lets start by looking at the risks of stopping early without changing our process, and then we'll talk about how to mitigate those risks.
+As is so often the case, there is a chance to get the both of worlds by picking a solution between the extremes. **There are good reasons to stop a test early, but in order to do so safely, we need to be more careful about our process.** Let's start by looking at the risks of stopping early without changing our process, and then we'll talk about how to mitigate those risks.

 # What risk do we take by stopping as soon as the result is significant?